michal-luszczuk/MakeBillingEasy/README.md

 #### Launch the purchase flow
 >under the hood `billingClient.launchBillingFlow`

-Observe for the purchase updates
+Observe for the purchase updates in your activity/fragment/viewModel
 ```kotlin
 viewModelScope.launch {
     try {